pepeizq/Epic-Games-Tiles/README.md

 # Epic Games Tiles

-App for Windows 10 written in Visual Basic compatible for Universal Windows Platform (UWP).
+App for Windows 10 written in Visual Basic for Universal Windows Platform (UWP).

 ### What does the app do?